hditano/Todo-EF-API-UI/README.md

 # Todo-EF-API-UI

-This is a simple Todo web application built using .NET Core 3.1.32 and Entity Framework, with a web API backend, with SQLite as DataLayer anda  Console Application front-end.
+This is a simple Todo web application built using .NET Core 3.1.32 and Entity Framework, with a web API backend, with SQLite as DataLayer and a Console Application front-end.

 Using Repository Pattern with Dependency Injection Implemented.